-- F1.21 For 'live' assessments/presentation which do not have any submission, a copy of the authorised extension form or confirmation email can be shown to the Module Leader.
-For all 'live' assessment/presentations, the student should rearrange the assessment with the Module Leader before the extended date. - F1.22 For students studying at partner institutions notification will need to be given to the relevant administration office and a copy provided for Assessments. - F1.21 If an extension is granted, the late submission rule does not apply.
-Any work given an extension date, but submitted after that date will be considered a fail. - F1.22 Resit dates are not eligible for extensions.
-Students who are unable to meet a resit deadline should consider whether they request a deferral or apply for mitigating circumstances. - F1.23 For students with a Reasonable Adjustment Plan (RAP) an extension may be requested if it is not related to the agreement made originally for the RAP.
-If the circumstances for requesting the extensions are new and entirely unrelated, an extension be given. - F1.24 To request any changes to the submission deadlines related to the circumstances for which the RAP has been put in place, students must contact the Inclusion Co-ordinator or Mental Health Advisor to request that the RAP is amended. - F1.25 Module tutors will endeavour to mark assignments before the end of the current semester where possible.
+- F1.20 If the submission is to the Registry Support Team, the student will need to submit to Registry a copy of the extension authorisation (signed extension form or email confirming new submission dates) with their work, before the new submission deadline. - F1.21 For 'live' assessments/presentation which do not have any submission, a copy of the authorised extension form or confirmation email can be shown to the Module Leader.
+For all 'live' assessment/presentations, the student should rearrange the assessment with the Module Leader before the extended date. - F1.22 For students studying at partner institutions notification will need to be given to the relevant administration office and a copy provided for Assessments. - F1.23 If an extension is granted, the late submission rule does not apply.
+Any work given an extension date, but submitted after that date will be considered a fail. - F1.24 Resit dates are not eligible for extensions.
+Students who are unable to meet a resit deadline should consider whether they request a deferral or apply for mitigating circumstances. - F1.25 For students with a Reasonable Adjustment Plan (RAP) an extension may be requested if it is not related to the agreement made originally for the RAP.
+If the circumstances for requesting the extensions are new and entirely unrelated, an extension be given. - F1.26 Students with an agreed ILP, RAP, or RAP by Proxy may use this Plan to specify the future resit dates that they will submit resit components.
+Resits must be evenly split between the remaining resit dates.
+If a student doesn't submit at these agreed resit dates this will be recorded as a Non-submission, unless the student has a RAP/RAP by Proxy which is subsequently updated. - F1.27 To request any changes to the submission deadlines related to the circumstances for which the RAP has been put in place, students must contact the Inclusion Co-ordinator or Mental Health Advisor to request that the RAP is amended. - F1.28 Module tutors will endeavour to mark assignments before the end of the current semester where possible.
 Students with ILPs, RAPs and extensions after the semester assessment period should be aware that the three week turnaround period for the return of coursework may not apply.